Green Open Access

 Image

-The archived digital publication is a secondary publication, mostly the accepted version, in addition to the publication of the “version of record” in traditional, subscription-based journals.
+The archived digital publication is a secondary publication, mostly the accepted version, in addition to the published version (also called version of record) in traditional, subscription-based journals.
 Most publishers allow this green road to OA.
 The majority of academic journals provide a summary of permissions.
-They are usually part of each publisher's copyright transfer agreement in SHERPA/RoMEO.
+They are usually part of each publisher's copyright transfer agreement and can be checked at the Open policy finder.

 There are three distinct versions that authors should become familiar with when submitting their work to DORA:

-• The submitted version, also called ‘preprint’, is the author’s original manuscript that has been submitted to a journal for consideration for publication.
-If published in a peer-reviewed journal, the submitted version does not reflect any revisions made during the peer review process.
-It also does not reflect any layout or copy editing done by the publisher in preparation for publication.
+• The submitted version is the author’s original manuscript that has been submitted to a journal for consideration for publication.
+Like the accepted version, the submitted version does not contain any layout or copy editing done by the publisher in preparation for publication.

-• The accepted version, also called ‘postprint’, is the author’s final manuscript, which has been accepted for publication by the editor.
+• The accepted version is your final manuscript, that has been accepted for publication by the editor.
 It contains all revisions made during the peer review process.
 As for the submitted version (see above), the publisher has not yet started any copy-editing or typesetting in preparation for publication of the manuscript.
-It is important to note that proofs and offprints sent to the author from the publisher are not accepted versions.
-As the content of the accepted version is largely identical to that of the published article, we highly encourage authors to submit their accepted versions to DORA.
-Most journals allow this version of your publication to be made Open Access in an institutional repository such as DORA.

-Once the DORA team receives the accepted version of your publication for deposit to DORA:
+Once we receive the accepted version of your publication:

 • We add a citation to the final published article and a statement saying that the PDF is an accepted version.

-• We check the Open Access and copyright policy of the publisher (SHERPA/RoMEO provides an overview of publishers’ copyright and Open Access policies).
+• We check the Open Access and copyright policy of the publisher (these details are listed on the Open policy finder).
 We will only make the full text of your work publicly available as per the terms of that policy, including implementing any required embargo on public access.
+You do not need to worry that there is any violation of your agreements with the publisher.

-The green road is mostly known for self-archiving of journal articles; nevertheless, some publishers allow the self-archiving of book chapters as well.
-Have a look at the conditions some publishers set and send us the accepted versions of your book-chapter publications to increase your visibility even further!
+Some publishers also allow the self-archiving of book chapters as well; and some allow it as soon as you ask them.
+Have a look at the conditions some publishers have set or insist on the allowance for archiving in DORA to increase your visibility even further!

 Example